Fishy body odor (trimethylaminuria)

 - Using body soaps with a moderate pH (between 5.5 and 6.5)

-- Avoiding activities and conditions that might make you sweat (e.g., exercise and stress)
+- Avoiding activities and conditions that might make you sweat (e.g., physical activity and stress)

 List adapted from the National Human Genome Research Institute.